 Places to Visit in Maldives in May

 1. Sun Island

 Also known as Nalaguraidhoo Island, this island in the South Ari Atoll is home to one of the best diving and windsurfing locations in the tropical destination.
 Water sports are very popular here.
-The Nalaguraidhoo beach is one of the most beautiful and picturesque in the entire country, with many tourists even remarking that a trip to the astounding nation is incomplete without watching the sunset at Sun Island.
+The Nalaguraidhoo beach is one of the most beautiful and picturesque beaches in Maldives.
 The serene island is also not very crowded, making it perfect for honeymooners and couples.
 The locale is child-friendly as well.

 Things to see: Nalaguraidhoo Beach, snorkelling centre, water sports centre - Island Divers

 Located in Vaavu Atoll, Alimatha Island is a family paradise!
 With a host of child-friendly activities and attractions, Alimatha charms all its visitors with its azure waters, pristine white sand beaches and swaying palms.
 The gentle waters are calm even in May, making it a great location for snorkelling, canoeing and diving as well.
 The various amenities offered by the resorts, including spas, massage centres, themed restaurants and bars, make it a vacationer's paradise.

 Things to see: Miyaru Kandu, Fotte Kandu, Alimatha Aquatic Resort

 This quaint island has an interesting tale to tell - it is less than a hundred years old!
 The British who came here during World War II relocated all the inhabitants of the nearby Gan Island to Feydhoo when Gan Island became a military airbase.
 Thus, Feydhoo in Seenu Atoll was born.
 Today, the island is host to direct descendants of the war, who recall fascinating stories to visitors.
 A quick stroll through a causeway will take you to Maradhoo, another island with coconut groves and beautiful beaches.